Importing for UK businesses who move goods from Ireland to Northern Ireland in a no-deal Brexit.

 If you’re registered for VAT

-You’ll need to account for import VAT on goods you move from Ireland to Northern Ireland on your normal VAT return.
-This is similar to how you account for VAT on such imports now.
+You’ll need to account for import VAT on goods you move from Ireland to Northern Ireland on your normal VAT Return.

 If you’re not registered for VAT

 You’ll need to account for import VAT on goods you move from Ireland to Northern Ireland.

-HMRC is developing a new online service to make this as simple as possible.
-The online service will let you to do this on a quarterly import VAT return, rather than for every single movement of goods.
-You’ll need to sign up for this service in a no-deal Brexit.
+HMRC is developing a new online service which will let you do this on a quarterly import VAT Return, rather than every time you import goods.
+You’ll be able to sign up for this service after Brexit.

 You will not have to register for VAT or start charging VAT on your sales.

 To prepare you should keep records of any goods you move from Ireland to Northern Ireland after Brexit, including:

 - receipts for goods